Dguerr15/121F/README.md

 ## Introducing the Team
 Tools Lead - Nick, Nate

 Engine Lead - Norman, Josh

 Design Lead - David

-Everybody will have input into all parts these are just the people that facilitate the conversations
+Everybody will have input into all parts these are just the people facilitating the conversations.

 ## Tools and materials
 With about one paragraph each...